 Farmers consider environmental stewardship during severe weather too.
 Manure lagoons must always have a minimum buffer of 19 inches, but when flooding is imminent farmers will lower the levels of their manure lagoons to prevent overflow.
 To lower levels, manure is sprayed on nearby fields as fertilizer.
 If lagoons do breach, the solid waste stays at the bottom, minimizing environmental impact.

-Unfortunately, no matter how much we prepare, things can still go south.
+Unfortunately, no matter how much we prep for severe weather, things can still go south.
 Farmers rely on Mother Nature to help them thrive as much as they are at her mercy.

 Communities come together

 The agriculture community is famous for helping neighbors in times of need – even if they are five states away.
 We’ve seen farmers donate truck-loads of hay to fellow farmers in Kansas, Oklahoma and Texas after a devastating wildfire.
 After the Hurricane Harvey, farmers in the Texas community rallied together to help everyone rebuild.
 When snow covered the Eastern Shore, farmers dug people out with their tractors.